-With my finances in a better place, I began dreaming of the future I wanted, which included a home of my own.
-I clearly wasn’t in a place to purchase anything just yet.
+With my finances in a better place, I began dreaming of the future, which included a home of my own.
+I wasn’t in a place to purchase anything just yet.
 But I realized that to make it happen someday, I had to start planning.

 Forging a Plan

-I was finally debt free, which felt great.
-Yet the more I thought about my goal to be a homeowner (so I had a place to live as well as a long-term investment), I determined that I had to be more aggressive about stashing away money.
+I was finally debt-free, which felt great.
+Yet the more I thought about my goal to be a homeowner (a place to live and a long-term investment), I had to save aggressively.

-To help do that, I scaled my salary down to $60,000 a year, enough to cover my minimal cost of living expenses, and I dumped any yearly bonus I would have paid myself into a basic savings plan.
+I scaled my salary down to $60,000 a year, enough to cover my minimal cost of living, and I put the bonus I would have paid myself into a basic savings plan.
 After I hit $50,000 in savings in 2009, I researched other investment vehicles that would make my money grow faster, with more competitive interest rates.
 I settled on a mutual fund.

 Scrimping and Saving

 I saved in other ways too.
 After my roommate left in 2008, I paid the $2,800 monthly rent by myself for five months.
-Then I decided it would be wiser to transfer to a one-bedroom apartment for $2,200—in the same building, so I could avoid paying upwards of $1,000 for movers.
+Then I decided to take a one-bedroom apartment for $2,200.
+It was in the same building, so I saved $1,000 on movers.

 I also got smarter about planning vacations.
 I traveled a lot for work, so I’d build in a vacation at the end of a job.
-When I went to London for a gig, I stayed with my best friend, who lives there, so I could avoid hotel costs.
+When I went to London for a gig, I stayed with my best friend, who lives there.
 The first time I worked in Argentina, I tacked on a four-day trip to Brazil.
-Traveling to Brazil from New York can cost $700—but a flight from Rio de Janeiro to Buenos Aires was only $200.
+Traveling to Brazil from New York can cost $700 — but a flight from Rio de Janeiro to Buenos Aires was only $200.

 Starting the House Search

-Seven years later, in late 2014, I was up to $150,000 in savings—enough for a down payment on a place in the $750K range.
+Seven years later, in late 2014, I had saved $150,000 — enough for a down payment on a place in the $750K range.
 I went to my bank and was preapproved for a mortgage on a home costing up to $1.2 million.
-That was way out of my range, but it was good to get approval quickly.
 Though I had debt in my 20s, I always made the minimum payments to build my credit rating, which seemed to have paid off.

-I adjusted my wish list.
+So I adjusted my wish list.
 Now my plan was to buy a place just outside the city, which would be significantly less expensive.
-I'd never considered leaving New York before; as a single guy I loved the social aspect of city life.
-But by now I was in a serious relationship.
-Settling down in a home became a much more exciting vision than sharing space in either of our respective city apartments.
+I'd never considered leaving New York before, but by now I was in a serious relationship.
+Settling down in a home became a much more exciting vision.

 Making an Offer

-After looking at taxes and how quickly home values increased in different parts of the New York area, I decided that Westchester County, New York, just north of New York City, would give me the space I craved, the property value I wanted and a not-too-far proximity to the city, which I needed for work purposes.
+After looking at taxes and how quickly home values increased in different areas, I decided that Westchester County, just north of New York City, would give me the space I craved, the property value I wanted and proximity to the city for work.

 I found a home I loved for $850K on Zillow, a midcentury modern with four bedrooms on two and a half acres.
-Though it’s close to the city, the house and property have a rural feel and border a water reserve.
+The house and property have a rural feel and border a water reserve.

 The only thing was, the house cost a little more than what I’d budgeted for, but I was able to get the price down to $830K.
 With no more negotiating room, I had to really look at my finances and see if I could afford it.
-I ended up dipping into my emergency fund to come up with the extra $16K I needed for a down payment.
-At first I was reluctant to use the funds, but I was confident I would build it back up quickly.
+I dipped into my emergency fund to come up with the extra $16K I needed for a down payment.
+At first I was reluctant, but I was confident I would build it back up quickly.
 The closing costs added another $10K to the total.

 I moved into my new home in September 2015.
 My boyfriend and I didn't purchase the house together; when we met he already owned his apartment, and he didn’t want two mortgages to worry about.
 He soon sold his place and moved in with me, and he and I split the mortgage 50-50.
 We both contribute to upkeep costs and home improvement projects.

 For the first time in years, I’m no longer saving for a home.
-I’m enjoying spending some of the money I would have immediately put in the bank on furniture and home upgrades.
-Of course, I also have to adjust to a house's unforeseen expenses.
-I’m leasing a car, which I wouldn’t need if I stayed in the city.
+I’m enjoying spending some of the money I would have put in the bank on furniture and upgrades.
+Of course, there are unforeseen expenses.
+I’m leasing a car, which I didn't need in the city.
 And maintaining the house's ancient plumbing and electricity systems adds up.

-Still, I'm in the habit of saving, and I've managed to sock away 10% to 20% of my income toward a retirement and emergency fund.
-I’m not living like a 20-something in the East Village anymore; luckily, I’m still very conscious about spending, which is what allowed me to save and become a homeowner in the first place.
+Still, I'm in the habit of saving, and have put 10% to 20% of my income toward a retirement and emergency fund.
+I’m still very conscious about spending, which is what allowed me to save and become a homeowner in the first place.